-The remainder of the setup file is based on the colonization.ini file with some slight modifications.
-By now you should be able to see and understand most of adjustments yourself.
+The remainder of the setup file is based on the colonisation.ini file with some slight modifications.
+By now you should be able to see and understand most adjustments yourself.
 The big addition compared to the last section is the introduction of extinction_rate.
-This gives the probability per patch per generation of going extinct i.e. all individuals will be removed from that patch symbolising an epidemic outbreak of volcano eruption.
+This gives the probability per patch per generation of going extinct i.e. all individuals will be removed from that patch symbolising an epidemic outbreak or volcano eruption.

 The other big difference is the addition of replicates and seed.
 As with real world experiments, it is always a good idea to repeat an experiment multiple times to see if a particular outcome is robust.
 This is especially true for any simulation with a lot of stochasticity.
 The previous simulation already had stochasticity introduced in the form of dispersal probability.
 The current model, however, will be much more sensitive through the probability of extinction of a complete subpopulation.
 This could change the outcome of the simulation so heavily, that it is advisable to perform multiple replicates.
+Question: Generally in science, when comparing findings, one wants to know if these are ‘significant’ by using some statistical test or other.
+When using computer simulations, statistical tests are hardly ever used.
+Why do you think that is so?

 The last parameter seed is also linked to the stochasticity of the simulation.
-Seed allows us to use the ‘same’ stochasticity twice.
-This is practical when you would like to reproduce a specific outcome you once found, or to have different people have exactly the same stochastic outcome.
+Ironically enough, a computer has a hard time producing random numbers.
+It always needs some input to transmutate into something ‘random’.
+Normally a program will use the current data-time to transmogrify, but you can also provide it with a ‘seed’ from which it will start producing random numbers.
+Once it has its first random number produced, it can use that to produce consecutive random numbers.
+Seed allows us to reuse exactly the same stochasticity.
+This is practical when you would like to reproduce a specific outcome you once found, or when different people need to have exactly the same stochastic outcome.
 Hence by defining the seed at 42 we will now make sure that you will get the same outcome as shown in this tutorial.
+Question: Why are your model outcomes exactly the same when you run a setup file twice with the same seed, but not when you run two replicates within one setup file using seed?

 Save this file and run it.
 On the screen you will now see that qN runs the simulation, one replicate after the other.
 It also shows you at what generation the current replicate is at and if the population went extinct before the end of the simulation.
 We see that in replicate 1 the entire population went extinct at generation 805, but that replicate 2 made it to the end of the simulation.
 What happened there?
 We can open the simulation_stats.txt file to look into the details of the simulations.
-The first 1000 lines of this file are the data of the first replicate, the lines 1001-2000 are the data of the second replicate etc., as indicated as well by the number below ‘replicate’.
+The first 1000 lines of this file are the data of the first replicate, the lines 1001-2000 are the data of the second replicate etc., as indicated by the number in the column ‘replicate’.
 We can scroll through this data file of course, but it is easier to visualise what is going on using R.